Sie sind hier: Startseite Student Projects

 For potential candidates, please send us an email to nrprojects@informatik.uni-freiburg.de

-In case none of the spelled-out projects is of interest, feel free to contact us for new projects via the address mentioned above!
-Please also include your fields of interest and prior knowledge, as it helps us find a suited supervisor.
+If none of the listed projects are of interest, feel free to contact us for new projects via the address mentioned above!
+Please also include your fields of interest and prior knowledge, as it helps us find a suitable supervisor.

 Contact: Lisa Graf